onacit/quotes/WhoMovedMyCheese.md

 > had been held captive by his own fear.
-Moving in a new direction had feed him.
+Moving in a new direction had freed him.

 > kept thinking about what he could gain instead of what he was losing.